JoshDevHub/Chess/README.md

 #### **Fifty-Move-Rule**
 The fifty move rule is a rule where if the players get through fifty turns without a pawn advance or a piece capture, the game ends in a draw.

+#### **Insufficient Material**
+A drawn game state where neither player has enough pieces to checkmate the opposing King.
+An example of such a situation is King vs. King endgame, where it is impossible for either side to deliver checkmate.
+When games reach these positions, a draw is declared.

 #### **King**
 Each player is given one King, and it is the most important piece on the board.
 Checkmating the King is the key goal of the game, so its safety from the enemy pieces is vital to success.
 The King can move one square in any direction.
 Under certain circumstances, a King may also participate with a Rook in a Castling move.